Support

 Material isn't a built-in Shopify product field, so Origova stores it the standard way: as a product metafield (namespace and key custom.material).
 The value is saved — Origova's own rescans read it back, which is why fixed items stop being flagged.
 Shopify's admin just hides metafields that don't have a definition yet.
 To make Material visible and editable on every product page, go to Settings → Custom data → Products → Add definition, name it "Material", set the namespace and key to custom.material, and choose the "Single line text" type.

-Why do gift cards show up as compliance issues?
+Do gift cards and digital products get flagged as compliance issues?

 Will a fixed item come back as an issue on the next scan?

-No. Applying a fix writes the new value directly to your Shopify product or variant, not just to Origova's internal copy.
-The next scan reads current Shopify data and won't re-flag a value that's already been corrected.
-If a fixed item does reappear, the value was changed again in Shopify after the fix — edited manually in the admin, for instance.
-Origova picks that change up automatically and marks the affected row in your fix history as Changed since this fix.
+No, not on its own.
+Applying a fix writes the new value directly to your Shopify product or variant, not just to Origova's internal copy, so the next scan reads current Shopify data and won't re-flag a value that is already correct.
+A fixed item only comes back if the value was changed again in Shopify after the fix — edited by hand in the admin, for instance, or overwritten by an import.
+When that happens the item returns to Scan & fix as an open issue on the next scan.

 What does "Undo" do on an applied fix?